Alexander Lapshin: Attempted murder

-On the night of 11 September 2017, Lapshin was attacked in a solitary confinement cell of a Baku Pre-trial detention.
-In the morning of the same day, Ali Hasanov, a personal adviser to the president, made a statement that Lapshin had attempted suicide, but that the prison guards managed to save his life.
+On the night of September 11, 2017, Lapshin was attacked in a solitary confinement cell of a Baku pre-trial detention center.
+The next morning, Ali Hasanov, a personal adviser to the president, made a statement that Lapshin had attempted suicide, but that the prison guards managed to save his life.
 It was also stated that, in connection with this incident, it was decided to pardon him by presidential decree.
-Lapshin spent 3 days in the intensive care unit of a Baku hospital and then was deported to Israel.
-After arriving in Israel, Lapshin made a statement to the press that he had not committed suicide and that he had been attacked in Baku with the aim of murder.
+Lapshin spent three days in the intensive care unit of a Baku hospital and then was deported to Israel.
+After arriving in Israel, Lapshin made a statement to the press that he had not attempted suicide and that he had been attacked in Baku with the aim of murder.
 Medical examinations conducted in Israel confirmed the blogger’s version of the attempted murder, which contradicted the official position of the Baku authorities.
 Independent experts in Russia and the Netherlands also confirmed the assassination version, which became the basis for filing a complaint against Azerbaijan to the European Court of Human Rights in Strasbourg.

 Lapshin's appeal to the ECHR

-At the beginning of 2018, Alexander Lapshin filed a lawsuit against Azerbaijan in the European Court of Human Rights (EHCR), in which he accused Azerbaijan of attempted murder, torture, illegal imprisonment.
-On May 20, 2021, the European Court of Human Rights in Strasbourg ruled on the blogger's complaint against the Republic of Azerbaijan, finding the country's authorities responsible for the illegal arrest, torture and attempted murder against Lapshin.
+At the beginning of 2018, Alexander Lapshin filed a lawsuit against Azerbaijan in the European Court of Human Rights (EHCR), in which he accused Azerbaijan of attempted murder, torture and illegal imprisonment.
+On May 20, 2021, the European Court of Human Rights in Strasbourg ruled on the blogger's complaint against the Republic of Azerbaijan, finding the country's authorities responsible for the illegal arrest, torture and attempted murder of Lapshin.

 UN Human Rights Committee on the case of Lapshin

-On 19 July 2022 the UN Human Rights Committee adopted a view recognizing the Belarusian authorities as guilty of the illegal arrest and subsequent extradition to Azerbaijan of Alexander Lapshin.
-The resolution emphasizes that visiting Nagorno-Karabakh as a journalist cannot be considered a criminal offense, and also states that the extradition to Azerbaijan potentially threatened the journalist's life and should not have taken.
+On July 19, 2022, the UN Human Rights Committee adopted a view recognizing the Belarusian authorities as guilty of the illegal arrest and subsequent extradition to Azerbaijan of Alexander Lapshin.
+The resolution emphasizes that visiting Nagorno-Karabakh as a journalist cannot be considered a criminal offense and also states that the extradition to Azerbaijan potentially threatened the journalist's life and should not have occurred.